awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 Whether to start a new persistent session, or, if one is present, reconnect to an existing one

 `keep_alive_secs`
 The keep alive value, in seconds, to send in the `CONNECT` request\.
 A ping will automatically be sent at this interval\.
-The server assumes the connection is lost if it doesn't receive a ping after 1\.5 times this value\.
+If the server doesn't receive a ping after 1\.5 times this value, it assumes the connection is lost\.

 #### HTTPS<a name="sdk-tutorials-explore-https"></a>

 What about HTTPS?
 AWS IoT Core supports devices that publish HTTPS requests\.
 From a programming perspective, devices send HTTPS requests to AWS IoT Core as would any other application\.
 For an example of a Python program that sends an HTTP message from a device, see the [HTTPS code example](http.md#codeexample) using Python’s `requests` library\.
 This example sends a message to AWS IoT Core using HTTPS such that AWS IoT Core interprets it as an MQTT message\.

-While AWS IoT Core supports HTTPS requests from devices, be sure to review the information about [Choosing a protocol for your device communication](protocols.md#protocol-selection) so that you can make an informed decision on which protocol to use for your device communications\.
+While AWS IoT Core supports HTTPS requests from devices, be sure to review the information about [Choosing a protocol for your device communicationConnection duration limits](protocols.md#protocol-selection) so that you can make an informed decision on which protocol to use for your device communications\.

 ### Persistent sessions<a name="sdk-tutorials-explore-persistent"></a>